-I took each of plots from the zero distances and showed where the impact would be on the target.
-We’re assuming a center-mass point of aim for each shot, which I’ve highlighted in red.
+I took each of plots from the zero distances and showed where the impact would be on an IDPA target.
+We’re assuming a center-mass point of aim for each shot, which I’ve highlighted in red

-Notice on the 25-yard zero targets, both the 20″ and 16″ land hits at 400 yards (though just barely).
+On this 25-yard zero illustration, both the 20″ and 16″ land hits at 400 yards, though just barely.
 The 12.5″ isn’t even close.
 Also notice the 300-yard impact point.
 As the velocity drops, even by a little, it steadily marches down the target.

-The 200-yard targets all show nice tight little clusters from zero to 200 yards right in center mass.
-This is likely why the 200-yard zero is so popular for practical shooters.
+Now look at the 200-yard targets.
+They all show nice tight little clusters from zero to 200 yards right in center mass.
+This is why the 200-yard zero is so popular for practical and military shooters.

 The 20″ barrel keeps the tightest cluster across the board.
-You can also see several instances where the 20″ barrel keeps a 400 yard impact on the target, whereas the 12.5″ barrel is totally missing.
+You’ll also see several instances where the 20″ barrel keeps a 400 yard impact on the target, whereas the 12.5″ barrel is totally missing.